wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 ### OpenShift project wall namespaces

-   <strong>Projects</strong> in OpenShift provide "walls" between namespaces, ensuring that users or applications can only see and access what they are allowed to.
+Red Hat's OpenShift product adds <strong>Projects</strong> as "walls" between namespaces, ensuring that users or applications can only see and access what they are allowed to.
 OpenShift projects wrap a namespace by adding security annotations which control access to that namespace.
 Access is controlled through an authentication and authorization model based on users and groups.

    <a target="_blank" href="https://docs.openshift.com/enterprise/3.2/architecture/core_concepts/routes.html">
    This diagram</a> illustrates what OpenShift adds:
    ![kubernetes-openshift-502x375-107638](https://user-images.githubusercontent.com/300046/42333404-e3f5953a-8037-11e8-9691-0172a8a96388.jpg)

+#### OpenShift routes to services

    OpenShift's Router is instead a HAProxy container (taking the place of NGINX).

    ![k8s-openshift-projects-461x277-64498](https://user-images.githubusercontent.com/300046/42337120-f421563c-8042-11e8-9d2b-d19615b4da0c.jpg)

-#### OpenShift routes to services

-Services can be referenced by external clients using a host name such as "hello-svc.mycorp.com" by using OpenShift Enterprise, which uses "routes" that defines the rules the HAProxy applies to incoming connections.
+Services can be referenced by external clients using a host name such as "hello-svc.mycorp.com" by using OpenShift Enterprise, which uses <strong>routes</strong> that define the rules the HAProxy applies to incoming connections.

 Routes are deployed by an OpenShift Enterprise administrator as <strong>routers</strong> to nodes in an OpenShift Enterprise cluster.
 To clarify, the default Router in Openshift is an actual HAProxy container providing reverse proxy capabilities.

 ### Cluster networking